How to avoid unnoticed failed Flows

 What would I recommend additionally?

-The resulting Scan Check can be downloaded for free here:
+The resulting Scan Check can be downloaded for free here (test first in non-prod, use at your risk).
+Tested in Washington release version:

 Additional resources: